 My goal is to go through all my old posts and optimizing them for SEO.
 I know it will take time to see the results but I’m hopeful it will pay off so I can start seeing more organic traffic.

-I haven’t put much effort in building my email list but surprisingly, I have 117 subscribers.
+I haven’t put much effort into building an email list but surprisingly, I have 117 subscribers.
 I definitely want to work towards building a larger email list as well as a landing page, freebies, and newsletter.

 After reviewing the last 12 months, I am very proud of this blog and everything I have accomplished to date.
 I never expected to make this much money in my first year blogging, especially since I blog part time.